RobTillaart/MTP40C/README.md

 The library for the MTP40C / MTP40D CO2 sensor is experimental as not all functionality is tested.

-BOth the MTP40C and MTP40D sensor is an NDIR (Non Dispersive InfraRed) CO2 sensor.
+Both the MTP40C and MTP40D sensor is an NDIR (Non Dispersive InfraRed) CO2 sensor.

 The sensor communicates over a 19200 baud serial (TTL) interface with a microprocessor or PC.
 This implies that calls which can take up to 25 bytes can take as much as about 20 milliseconds.

+On the other hand this low baud rate implies it will work over relative long distances.
+This signal quality over longer distances is not investigated.

 Detailed performance measurements are planned for the future.

 The MTP40D has more interface options, I2C, PWM and ALARM.
-This library does not support the other interfaces for now.
+This library does not support these other interfaces for now.
+However minimal examples are added to have a starter but these need to be tested if and how well these work.

 ### Hardware interface